TomasHubelbauer/net-ecosystem-review/README.md

 Calculate the gap to the next item with greater number of stars skipping the items with which the current one ties.

-Make the position numbers and names clickable - position number anchors to that position whatever repo is actually at it and repo name anchors to that repo whatever position it is actually at.